bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 ## Configure Stripe

-Subscription Foundation uses Stripe Connect so that your app can use one signle connection to submit payments to multiple previously configured Stripe merchant accounts.
+Subscription Foundation uses Stripe Connect so that your app can use one single connection to submit payments to the previously configured Stripe accounts of multiple BigCommerce merchants.
 See [Stripe Billing](https://support.bigcommerce.com/s/article/Connecting-Stripe-Payment-Gateway?language=en_US#billing) for merchant configuration instructions.

 The integration with Stripe and BigCommerce requires that the app use two keys to issue charges: the **merchant-specific Stripe account's public key** and the **app-specific Stripe account's secret key**.
 This provides the followiing benefits